What do we do?

 A campaign for literacy and community, One Book One New Orleans calls on New Orleans residents to share the experience of reading the same book at the same time every fall.

-A selection committee comprised of Young Leadership Council members and book-loving New Orleanians chooses one book each year.
+A selection committee comprised of Young Leadership Council (YLC) members and book-loving New Orleanians chooses one book each year.
 We encourage everyone in New Orleans to read this book, working to foster a deeper sense of community through this reading experience.
-We also partner with Shell, the New Orleans Public Library, the Literacy Alliance of Greater New Orleans, Radio for the Blind, and Louisiana Books 2 Prisoners, who help us reach those who would otherwise be excluded from a community of readers.
-In the fall, we host a series of events inspired by the book, typically including a panel discussion with the author(s), a book drive, and a community book discussion.
+Our partners include Shell, the New Orleans Public Library, Literacy Alliance of Greater New Orleans, Radio for the Blind, Louisiana Books 2 Prisoners, and the Pirate’s Alley Faulkner Society, all of who help us to reach those who would otherwise be excluded from a community of readers.
+In the fall, we host a series of events inspired by the selected book, typically including a panel discussion with the author(s), a book drive, and a community book discussion.
 These events are free and open to the public.

 All are welcome to volunteer with One Book One New Orleans!
 Our activities vary from sending books to inmates across the southeast to helping other organizations with their literacy-related events to working at our own fall events season.
 Our only requirements for volunteers are dependability and a passion for literacy!

 Amazing!
 Past Book Selections: